Commercial cleaning: Consumables

 Contracts often require the cleaning companies to provide consumables such as paper towels, toilet rolls, liquid soap, bin liners, etc.

 Workers

-The commercial cleaning industry is extremely competitive and employees tend to be at the lower end of the pay scale.
+The commercial cleaning industry is extremely competitive and employees tend to be at the lower end of the pay scale.The salary for working in the commercial cleaning industry rage from approximately $31,000 to $48,000, depending on the job title.
 However, unionized workers may earn higher wages.
 Many commercial cleaning companies provide on-the-job training for all new employees due to the nonexistence of tertiary based courses for the cleaning industry.
 A trend in the cleaning industry is the elimination of the usage of more hazardous chemicals such as drain cleaners due to liability and environmental concerns.
 Individuals employed in commercial cleaning typically hold the job title of janitor, custodian, or day porter.
+A study was conducted on hazardous chemicals and the effect they have on employees in the commercial cleaning field.
+Results from this study showed that the chemicals being used by these employees had respiratory, dermatological and many other negative issues associated with them.